 When at Halsbeer Farm we ask that you follow the government guidelines regarding group sizes, social distancing and hand washing during your stay.
 You can find a summary of the latest government guidance here for your information: https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do/coronavirus-outbreak-faqs-what-you-can-and-cant-do

-The most recent change is the Rule of Six.
-This rule may affect your stay if a) you are hiring Hay Barn and expecting to bring seven people with you, or b) you are hiring more than one cottage and are expecting to socialise in groups larger than six.
+The Rule of Six may affect your stay if a) you are hiring Hay Barn and expecting to bring seven people with you, or b) you are hiring more than one cottage and are expecting to socialise in groups larger than six.
 Under current regulations seven people are permitted to stay in Hay Barn if they are all from one household or if they are from one household plus their support bubble (one person).
-If these new rules will affect your planned stay at Halsbeer Farm please contact Katie by email or phone.
+If these rules will affect your planned stay at Halsbeer Farm please contact Katie by email or phone.

 Whilst at Halsbeer Farm we ask that guests respect the government regulations by only socialising in groups of six or fewer.
 The conservatory and games room are open for use, with hand sanitiser and disinfectant provided, but you must not use these areas in groups of more than six people.
 The swimming pool has a rota system so occupants of each cottage do not swim at the same time.
 The Rule of Six also applies outdoors in the cottage patios and in the communal deck/gardens/patios.